-Today’s visitors will not find Wild West stagecoaches or people in uniform carrying muskets.
+Today’s visitors to Picacho Peak State Park will not find Wild West stagecoaches or people in uniform carrying muskets.
 But they will get an up-close look at the fragile and beautiful Sonora Desert.
-Other popular activities include hiking, picnicking, wildlife viewing, and staying at a Ramada.
+Other popular activities include hiking, picnicking, wildlife viewing, and enjoying a ramada.
 More on that later.

 Picacho Peak State Park is also a good place to take your RV.
 There are over 80 campsites at the foot of a towering peak.
 The sites have no water hookups because camping in the desert with a handy and endless water supply is just wrong.
 However, the RV loops do have electrical hookups, because camping in the desert without AC is just excruciating.

-Getting to Picacho Peak State Park probably could not be easier.
-It’s just off Interstate 10 about halfway between Phoenix and Tucson.
+Getting to Picacho Peak State Park could not be easier.
+It’s just off I-10 about halfway between Phoenix and Tucson.
+In fact, Tucson is just under 40 miles to the southeast and Phoenix is 75 miles to the northwest.
 So, although the park is in the desert, it’s not in the middle-of-nowhere desert.
 That’s a nice bonus when you are in your RV.
-Interstate 10 is a six-lane divided highway, and since the nearest tree is across state lines, visibility is excellent.
+I-10 is a six-lane divided highway, and since the nearest tree is across state lines, visibility is excellent.

-Gas and groceries are available at the park entrance.
+Gas and groceries are available at the store near the park entrance.
 Picacho and Red Rock are the closest towns.
+Picacho is 11 miles to the northwest and Red Rock is eight miles to the southeast.
 However, if you want to stock up on RV camping supplies, you’ll need to do so in Tucson or Phoenix.

 Picacho Peak State Park has several hiking trails for you to explore during your RV vacation.
 Even in fall and winter, the sun is hot here during the day.
 As a rule of thumb, take one quart of water per person per mile.
 The nearly three-mile Sunset Vista trail is pretty nice.
 It is flat until hikers reach Picacho Peak, then it gets quite steep.
 It ends in a nice scenic overlook.
 If you want more of a challenge, try the two-mile Hunter’s Trail.
 It goes almost straight up Picacho Peak and ends at the Sunset Vista scenic overlook.